data-umbrella/event-transcripts/CONTRIBUTING.md

 You can submit edits in one of these formats:
 1. **GitHub Pull Request:** Edit the file on GitHub and submit a PR that way.
 1. **Pull Request:** Use a code editor and submit a PR (Markdown file) using command line.
-1. **Google Doc:**  If you are unfamiliar with how to submit a PR, you can copy the text into a Google doc and edit it there and send back the link to the edited doc.

 ### Transcribing
 - For beginning of sentences, make them capital letters